-The Functional Neuroimaging Laboratory focuses on the study of mammalian brain organization at the macroscale in order to understand how large scale functional activity and network dynamics originate, develop and govern behavioural states.
+The Functional Neuroimaging research line focuses on the study of mammalian brain organization at the macroscale in order to understand how large scale functional activity and network dynamics originate, develop and govern behavioural states.

 A major goal of our research is to unravel the elusive neurophysiological basis of macroscale functional connectivity as measured with neuroimaging methods, and the underpinnings of its aberrations observed in human brain disorders such as autism spectrum disorders.
 To achieve these goals, we have pioneered the use of advanced magnetic resonance magnetic (MRI) methods to image the structure and function of the living mouse brain under resting conditions, or upon pharmacological, neuromodulatory or genetic preconditioning.
 The combined use of high resolution structural and functional MRI (fMRI) defines a novel investigational platform that we have successfully employed to describe the intrinsic organization of the mouse brain in unprecedented detail.
 As part of this effort we have provided the first demonstration of the presence of a plausible “default mode network” homologue in the mouse brain, and revealed a role for neurodevelopmental processes in connectivity alterations associated o autism.
 We aim to combine these novel approaches with cell type-specific optogenetic manipulations to establish causal relationship between local activity and its propagation at the systems level.

-The Functional Neuroimaging Laboratory is equipped with state-of-the-art instrumentation for:
+The Functional Neuroimaging laboratories are equipped with state-of-the-art instrumentation for:

 - Structural and functional brain Imaging (two-photon scanning microscopes, high resolution microendoscopic probes and optical systems for recording the brain intrinsic signal)